 Aspen Country Day students are on the go, skiing and riding all winter.
 Here's how it all works.

 Country Day's school ski days: Ski days are a longtime ACDS tradition.
 We believe students need opportunities to experience our great location and mountain heritage, so we all ski in lieu of some PE classes on campus.
 Ski days start in PreKindergarten, when our youngest students head out to Powder Pandas at Buttermilk, and continue through Eighth Grade, when Friday afternoons might find our oldest students hiking Highlands Bowl.
 Read more about ski days here.

 Ski passes: each child needs a valid ski pass from the Aspen Skiing Company.
 However, there is no need to purchase a full season pass at the retail rate.
-Local schoolchildren may purchase a full season pass for four-mountain, no blackout dates, for $204 until November 16 (optional insurance $15).
-The price jumps to $339 ($24 insurance) after that.
+Local schoolchildren may purchase a full season pass for four-mountain, no blackout dates, for $209 through November 15.
+The price jumps to $349 after that.
 A child must be enrolled full-time in a local school in First to Eighth Grade to receive this rate.

 AVSC pass: if you plan to sign up for an Aspen Valley Ski Club program (see below), register for that first, then use the voucher AVSC will give you to get your pass for the same low price.
 Please note: the AVSC 6-day and 8-day passes are not enough; these only allow you to ski on the days of your AVSC program.
 You need a pass that will allow skiing on all our ACDS ski days.

 Gear: Children need ski equipment (or snowboard gear) and a helmet (required).
 Plus all the regular winter sports clothing, labeled with their name.
 A good place to get all this is the annual ski swap in October.
 Seasonal rentals are also available through many local shops.

 Lessons: No lessons are provided; children are expected to be able to ski or snowboard with a group of their peers.
 If children need lessons to get up to speed, these can be arranged.
 Read more about ski days here.